-Give us a call or swing by the shop if you are getting out and need bugs or just some friendly advice.
+Give us a call or swing by the shop if you are planning on getting out and need bugs or just some friendly advice.
 We are open and booking trips 7 days a week.

 In 2014 the Colorado Parks and Wildlife Commission designated the upper Arkansas River as Gold Medal Water, doubling the amount of designated water in the state.
 In order to receive a Gold Medal listing, a body of water must consistently support a minimum trout standing stock of 60 pounds per acre, as well as consistently support a minimum average of 12 quality trout (trout larger than 14 inches) per acre.
 The designated Gold Medal waters of the Arkansas river span 102 miles from the confluence with the Lake Fork of the Arkansas River, near Leadville, to the Parkdale at the Highway 50 Bridge crossing above the Royal Gorge.